FoxRav/Show-Tree/README.md

 Made for developers, system admins, and AI prompt engineers who value clarity.

 This is my first published tool — thank you for checking it out!

-If anything is broken, weird, or just plain wrong, I appreciate your patience Feel free to open an issue or suggestion — I'm learning as I go.
+If anything is broken, weird, or just plain wrong, I appreciate your patience.

+Feel free to open an issue or suggestion — I'm learning as I go.